-If all alternatives have been exhausted and an adult has to transport a child alone there are a number of safety measures that should be put in place to minimise the risk:
+If all alternatives have been exhausted and an adult has to transport a child alone there are a number of safety measures that should be put in place to minimize the risk:

-• Clubs should ensure that the driver like all coaches/volunteers who have access to children in your organisation should have agreed to a DBS check being carried out on them. â€¨
+• Clubs should ensure that the driver like all coaches/volunteers who have access to children in your organization should have agreed to a DBS check being carried out on them. â€¨

 • Clubs should ensure that the driver has a vehicle, which is fit for purpose, i.e. passed its MOT, and is adequately insured. â€¨

-• Clubs should check that the driver has an appropriate and valid driving licence. â€¨
+• Clubs should check that the driver has an appropriate and valid driving license. â€¨

 • Parents/guardians should be informed of the person who will be transporting their child, the â€¨reasons why and how long the journey will take. â€¨

 • A person other than the planned driver should talk to the child about transport â€¨arrangements to check they are comfortable about the plans. â€¨